• Skip to main content

 Fasten off your yarn and weave in any ends.

-And now you know how to make the block stitch in crochet.
+And now you know how to make the crochet block stitch.

 You can use this stitch to create many different projects like blankets, pillows and scarves!